 Endangered Species Conservation and Recovery Grant Program

-The Traditional Section 6 Grant Program for threatened and endangered species conservation and recovery provides funding to States and Territories for actions related to federally-listed species on non-Federal lands.
-It is one of four grant programs administered by the U.S. Fish and Wildlife Service (USFWS) through the Cooperative Endangered Species Conservation Fund (Section 6 of the Endangered Species Act of 1973).
-The California Department of Fish and Wildlife (CDFW) is responsible for managing native fish, wildlife, and plant species in California, and directs the solicitation and implementation of Traditional Section 6 Grant funded projects that promote species conservation and recovery, in coordination with the USFWS through a Section 6 Cooperative Agreement.
+CDFW distributes federal funds for threatened and endangered species conservation and recovery actions through the Endangered Species Conservation and Recovery Grant Program.
+Funds for threatened and endangered species conservation actions are provided to states and territories from the U.S. Fish and Wildlife Service through their Traditional Conservation Grants Program (Section 6 Grant Program).
+CDFW is responsible for managing native fish, wildlife, and plant species in California, and directs the solicitation and implementation of Traditional Section 6 Grant funded projects that promote species conservation and recovery in coordination with the USFWS through a Section 6 Cooperative Agreement.
 Authority for the CDFW to administer the Section 6 grant program is granted through §1501.5 of the Fish and Game Code.

 - Habitat restoration